Yonatan Karp-Rudin

 Yet another global access coupled with laziness that cannot be mocked.

-TL;DR: The companion object functions are globally available, and cannot be replaced for testing.
+TL;DR: Companion object functions are globally available and cannot be replaced for testing.

 Problems